kennethmikolaichik/Regis/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 For advanced users you may want to set up SSH to dial into your spider.
 Otherwise connect a monitor (or tv) to the micro HDMI port.
 Connect a mouse and keyboard to the Raspberry Pi USB ports.
+I highly recommend a wireless keyboard and mouse combo.
+I use a logitec model.
 Currently running the official raspberry pi GUI, 32 bit for reliability reasons.

 A Note about Software: